 In terms of live sound, I worked with a few bands that played in small to medium-sized clubs.
-This was a lot of fun and it gave me a chance to practice what I was learning in school.
+It was a lot of fun and it gave me a chance to practice what I was learning in school.

 As President, what does your daily work routine look like?

 Without giving away too many secrets, I can say that the long-term vision is to make products that matter to musicians.
 It’s great to be the leader in market share and make lots of money, but none of that is achievable if you don’t have great products.
-That includes the entire experience – from purchasing our products, to installing and using them, to getting support and learning resources.
-The biggest asset we have is customers.
-If they love our products, they will tell others, who will tell others, and so on.
-That’s how we built Cakewalk and that’s how we will continue to grow it.

 It’s tough to pinpoint this to a single trait.
 I think there are a few major components to SONAR that set it apart: